DinoChiesa/apigee-scanner/README.md

   node scanProxies.js [OPTION]

 Options:
   -M, --mgmtserver=ARG   the base path, including optional port, of the Apigee mgmt server.
 Defaults to https://api.enterprise.apigee.com .
   -u, --username=ARG     org user with permissions to read Apigee configuration.
   -p, --password=ARG     password for the org user.
   -n, --netrc            retrieve the username + password from the .netrc file.
 In lieu of -u/-p -o, --org=ARG          the Apigee organization.
   -Z, --ssoZone=ARG      specify the SSO zone to use when authenticating.
       --ssoUrl=ARG       specify the SSO url to use when authenticating.
   -C, --passcode=ARG     specify the passcode to use when authenticating.
   -J, --keyfile=ARG      the keyfile for a service account, for use with apigee.googleapis.com.
       --token=ARG        use this explicitly-provided oauth token.
       --apigeex          use apigee.googleapis.com for the mgmtserver.
   -T, --notoken          do not try to obtain an oauth token.
   -N, --forcenew         force obtain a new oauth token.
   -v, --verbose
   -h, --help
   -q, --quiet            Optional. be quiet.
   -d, --deployed         Optional. restrict the scan to revisions of proxies that are deployed.
   -L, --list             Optional. list the available scanners.
   -e, --environment=ARG  Optional.
 Use with the --deployed flag.
       --latestrevision   Optional. scan only the latest revision of each proxy.
+      --namepattern=ARG  Optional. scan only proxies with a name matching the regex.
-      --policyname=ARG  flags each revision with a policy with a name that matches a pattern --policytype=ARG  flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc) --proxydesc=ARG   proxy description matching a particular regex --proxyname=ARG   proxy name matching a regex
+      --policyname=ARG   flags each revision with a policy with a name that matches a pattern --policyunattached flags each revision with a policy with a name that matches a pattern --policytype=ARG   flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc) --proxydesc=ARG    proxy description matching a particular regex --proxyname=ARG    proxy name matching a regex
       --targettype=ARG   proxy with a specified target type (hosted, http, local, script), or none --vhost=ARG        proxy revision with a reference to a particular vhost --targetssl        proxy with an http target with TLS disabled or no Truststore

 ```